ThibaudLopez/GlassKhan/README.md

 Thibaud Lopez Schneider,
 Ross Gruetzemacher

 Contributions are welcomed.
-And if you work at Khan Academy, contact us, we need some new APIs from you (coach data).
+And if you work at Khan Academy, contact us, we need some new APIs from you (coach data, notifications, and the servers returned HTTP 500 “Internal Server Error [...] the server is overloaded”).

+For more information, refer to http://thibaudatwork.wordpress.com/2014/06/25/google-glass-for-khan-academy/